Table of Contents

 I started climbing back in 1996 and developed routes all over the U.S., including some of the best states for rock climbing, from New York to Pennsylvania, down to the New River Gorge, over to Vegas, and with a few other stopovers.
 Since then, I became a professional climbing guide, opened SouthernXposure to help showcase rock climbing in Mexico, and run a non-profit that introduces young people with autism to the joy of the sport.

-Beginning in 2003, I’ve been developing across Mexico, and for a good portion of my life I lived near the sport climbing paradise of El Potrero Chico.
+Beginning in 2003, I’ve been developing across Mexico, and for a good portion of my life that meant living near the sport climbing paradise of El Potrero Chico.
 A question I often get is, why move?

 Well, what rock climbers want is great routes, stable weather, and a nice place to sleep.
 Central Mexico ticks all those boxes and many more.
 For one, the constant 75°F weather makes it possible to get out year-round.
 It’s much like climbing in San Diego but with better food!

 Ultimately, seeing the huge, but not yet realized, climbing potential of the areas made my fingers itch.
 Then, as is often the case in Mexico, you find magic in the small towns; visiting Aculco de Espinoza and meeting its welcoming inhabitants, the pueblito won my heart!